Cardinal-Operations/OPTEngine/README.md

 ## Updates
-- **2026.01.29** - SIRL paper published on arXiv: [OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling](https://arxiv.org/abs/2601.19924).
+- **2026.01.29** - OPT-Engine paper published on arXiv: [OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling](https://arxiv.org/abs/2601.19924).

 ## The OPT-Engine Pipeline